lukehaas/Scrollify/README.md

 If you think the issue is with Scrollify itself, please check the [open issues](https://github.com/lukehaas/Scrollify/issues) to see if it has already been logged.
 If it hasn't, please open a ticket with a detailed description of what you're seeing and details of the device and browser version you're seeing it on.

+## Known Issues

+- Refreshing the page while not at the top will cause scrolling to be locked.

 ## FAQ

 - Do I have to use the section element for Scrollify sections?